RobinMeis/TTNmon-Gateway-Stats/README.md

 ``curl -s https://raw.githubusercontent.com/RobinMeis/TTNmon-Gateway-Stats/master/setup.sh | bash``

 Make sure to run it as root or running it using a user in sudoers group.
 The script will ask for your sudo password automatically if not running as root.
 Make sure to run this script on a Debian/Raspbian system.
-For other distributions adapt manual installations instructions.
+For other distributions adapt manual setup instructions below.

 ### Manual Setup
 Assuming you are using a Debian like Distro.
 Otherwise you might need to adapt some commands.